The Real Islam

 Our enemy is not limited to al-Qa'ida.
 Instead, it involves a global network of Islamofascist groups which combine to form what we long ago coined “Jihadistan,” a borderless nation of Islamist jihadis with global reach who have their collective sights set on Americans at home and abroad.

-Government and media analysts alike, will assert that there is no connection between Jihadi attacks in the West and Islam, calling assailants “lone wolf” actors.
-That assertion is patently false.
-These attacks are directly tied to worldwide Jihad by way of the Qur'an, the foundational fabric linking all Islamist violence.
-Describing Islamists as “lone wolf” actors or “radicalized” constitutes a lethal misunderstanding of the Jihadi threat.
+Government and media analysts alike, will assert that there is no connection between Jihadi attacks in the West and Islam or Islamic terrorist groups.
+But, characterizing Islamist terrorists as so-called “lone wolf” actors or “radicalized,” constitutes a lethal misunderstanding of the Jihadi threat.
+The attacks are, undisputedly, all connected by the fabric of Islamic Jihad.
 Describing their attacks as “criminal activity” or “workplace violence,” as the Obama administration classified the Ft.
 Hood attack, is asinine.